Ignasimg/BigDataUtils/README.md

 # BigDataUtils
-A few handmade utilities to deal with big datasets.
+A few prototypes of various utilities to deal with big datasets.
 Specially throught online algorithms.

 ##Utilities